Sore Knees and Flat Feet

 Jennifer's Response:

-The good thing about using the Pilates reformer or the Wunda Chair is that it is low impact and low stress on the joints, which makes it about as safe as doing water workouts on the joints.
+The good thing about using the Pilates Reformer or the Wunda Chair is that it is low impact and low stress on the joints, which makes it about as safe as doing water workouts on the joints.

 Sometimes the footbar can be a little hard.
 You can wrap it or cushion it as much as you need to make it comfortable for you to do the footwork.